mridulamishram/Python-Code/README.md

-# Python-Code
+# Fun stuff written in python

-The code in this repository is mianly written for improving and learning my python coding skills.
+The code in this repository is mianly for the practise purpose with some simple games written in python.